9 Soccer Practice Drills to Improve Dribbling, Passing, Shooting, and Conditioning

 1. Stand 15 to 20 yards away from a teammate or a wall.

-2. Using the laces of your cleat, which allows you to kick farther, pass the ball to your partner, or kick it to the wall.
+2. Using the top of your foot (which allows you to kick farther and with more power than using the side of the foot), pass the ball to your partner or kick it to the wall.
 Make sure the ball either stays in contact with the ground throughout the pass and has speed, or it lifts in the air.
 If you’re a beginner, start by keeping the ball on the ground until you master that.

 3. Each time you receive the ball on the ground or in the air, stop it before you pass it again.

 1. Have a partner that can travel down the field with you or a wall across from you.
-Stand five to 10 yards awat from either your teammate or the wall.
+Stand 5 to 10 yards away from either your teammate or the wall.

 3. Each time you pass the ball, make sure it stays in contact with the ground.